-10.6 Protein structure alignment
+10.5 Protein structure alignment

 The Align Protein Structure tool allows you to compare a protein or binding pocket in a Molecule Project with proteins from other Molecule Projects.
 The tool is invoked using the (\approx) Align Protein Structure action from the Molecule Project Side Panel.
-This action will open an interactive dialog box (figure 10.8).
-By default, when the dialog box is closed with an "OK", a new Molecule Project will be opened containing all the input protein structures laid on top of one another.
+This action will open an interactive dialog box (figure 10.12).
+By default, when the dialog box is closed with an "OK", a new Molecule

+Project will be opened containing all the input protein structures laid on top of one another.
+All molecules coming from the same input Molecule Project will have the same color in the initial visualization.